emira2003/bee-mite-detector/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen.svg)]()

-Real-time Varroa mite detection system using YOLOv8 and edge AI.
-Trained on 15,000+ images, it runs on Raspberry Pi 5 and Hailo-8L with 89.8% mAP@0.5.
-Includes a web dashboard for live results.
-Designed for precision beekeeping with an emphasis on small object detection and real-world deployment.
+*Final Year Project - University of Greenwich*

+## Project Overview

+This project addresses the ongoing threat posed by *Varroa destructor* mites to honeybee populations by introducing a non-invasive, real-time detection system using deep learning.
+Traditional monitoring methods are labour-intensive, inconsistent, and delayed in response, leading to late-stage infestations and colony decline.

+The proposed solution integrates a YOLOv8-based object detection model with edge AI hardware, allowing real-time processing on low-power devices in remote field environments.
+The system enables continuous monitoring without disrupting hive activity and provides automated alerts when infestation thresholds are exceeded.

+The detection model was trained on a dataset of over 15,000 annotated images and achieves an mAP@0.5 of 89.8% on unseen test data.
+It is deployed on a Raspberry Pi 5 coupled with the Hailo-8L accelerator for efficient inference, with a web-based dashboard built using Flask for live visualisation and local data logging.

+This approach contributes to precision beekeeping by enabling early intervention through embedded vision, enhancing colony management without the need for manual inspection.